Product - AI Agents Infrastructure

 Yes.
 GREENPOW exposes a scheduling API compatible with standard MLOps tools.
 Training jobs can be submitted via SDK, CLI, or Kubernetes Job spec.
 Run records with carbon attribution can be exported to MLflow, W&B, or custom model registries via webhook.

-How does Cortex memory integrate with the agent runtime?
+How does Coretex memory integrate with the agent runtime?

-Cortex provides per-tenant memory namespaces that the agent runtime reads from and writes to within each agent session.
+Coretex provides per-tenant memory namespaces that the agent runtime reads from and writes to within each agent session.
 Memory is isolated by tenant - no cross-tenant retrieval is possible.
-The Cortex audit ledger records every memory write and retrieval with timestamps and agent identity.
+The Coretex audit ledger records every memory write and retrieval with timestamps and agent identity.

 Review your AI runtime architecture